guymorita/recommendationRaccoon/README.md

 ### Jaccard Coefficient for Similarity

 There are many ways to gauge the likeness of two users.
 The original implementation of recommendation Raccoon used the Pearson Coefficient which was good for measuring discrete values in a small range (i.e. 1-5 stars).
 However, to optimize for quicker calcuations and a simplier interface, recommendation Raccoon instead uses the Jaccard Coefficient which is useful for measuring binary rating data (i.e. like/dislike).
-Many top companies have gone this route such as Youtube because users were primary rating things 4-5 or 1.
+Many top companies have gone this route such as Youtube because users were primarily rating things 4-5 or 1.
 The choice to use the Jaccard's instead of Pearson's was largely inspired by David Celis who designed Recommendable, the top recommendation engine on Rails.
 The Jaccard Coefficient also pairs very well with Redis which is able to union/diff sets of like/dislikes at O(N).

 ### K-Nearest Neighbors Algorithm for Recommendations